auth0/docs/articles/mfa/guides/mfa-api/email.md

 ## Enrolling with Email

-If you want to enable users enroll additional emails, in addition of the one in their primary identity, you need to complete the following steps.
+If you want to enable users enroll additional emails, in addition of the verified email in their primary identity, you need to complete the following steps.

 ### 1. Get the MFA token

-<%= include('../../_includes/_get_mfa_token') %>
+Depending on when you are triggering enrollment, you can obtain an access token for using the MFA API in different ways:

+  - [Authenticating with the MFA API]
+  - [Managing Authentication Factors with the MFA API]

 ### 2. Enroll the Authenticator